 I’m not sure if it was Marta’s tears, or the fact we weren’t allowed to leave, but local bigwigs had realized something was amiss.

-“Excuse me,” said one of the men in a suit.
-“Someone said that Joseph is dead.”
+“Excuse me,” the man in the suit came to the bar.
+“Someone said Joseph is dead.”

 “Yes,” I said.
 “He does seem to be.”

 Marta swung out of the kitchen, her eyeliner half down her face.
-“Al, these are your oysters,” she said.
+“Art, these are your oysters,” she said to the man.
 He took them.

-“So,” he continued, and I wondered what meaningful words he’d have to say.
+“So,” he continued, and I wondered what meaningful words he’d have to utter.
 “You’re pouring drinks?”